 But you're an experienced, professional contractor, which means you have an exhaustive checklist with 287 items on it that shows you've thought of everything (and has the added benefit of letting them know deep down that you know what you're doing and that they made the right choice to meet with you.)

-When you meet with the prospect you sit down together and scratch off what is not needed or wanted, confirm their budget and timeframe, agree on all of the above, insert it into your boilerplate contract, print it, you both sign it, and you collect your deposit and get to work.
+When you meet with the prospect, you sit down together and scratch off what is not needed or wanted, confirm their budget and timeframe, agree on all of the above, insert it into your boilerplate contract, print it, sign it, collect your deposit, and then you get to work.

 There's your custom proposal done within five minutes of confirming everything with the homeowner.

 This can be done in 98.2% of industries 96.5% of the time.

 But Wes, it's so competitive out there.
 Nobody—I mean NOBODY—charges for proposals.
 I'd get slaughtered."